twissandra/twissandra/README.md

 This will run the Cassandra database (configured for Twissandra) in the foreground, so to continue, we'll need to open a new terminal.

+Finally we need to load the Twissandra schema into the database:

+    ./bin/schematool 127.0.0.1 8080 import

 ### Install Thrift